Skip to content

 • schedule(trigger_time, payload): Register a one-time timer task.

-• add_daily_timer(time_str, payload): Register a daily timer task.
+• schedule_daily(time_str, payload): Register a daily timer task (fires every trading day).

 Instrument Metadata APIs (Recommended):